jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 ## Implementing your Express App

 In this section, you will focus on the server side of your application.
 First, you will create a file called `variables.env` to hold your environment variables.
-Add this file in the project root and then add two variables into it:
+Add this file in the project root and then add two variables to it:

 ```bash
 INSTANCE_LOCATOR=<YOUR_INSTANCE_LOCATOR>